ParisKV: Fast and Drift-Robust KV-Cache Retrieval for Long-Context LLMs: Acknowledgements

 \section{Acknowledgements}

-Supported by EU Horizon projects TwinODIS ($101160009$), DataGEMS ($101188416$) and RECITALS ($101168490$), and by $Y \Pi AI \Theta A$ \& NextGenerationEU project HARSH ($Y\Pi 3TA-0560901$) that is carried out within the framework of the National Recovery and Resilience Plan “Greece 2.0” with funding from the European Union – NextGenerationEU and National Natural Science Foundation of China (62202450).
+Supported by EU Horizon project DataGEMS ($101188416$), and by $Y \Pi AI \Theta A$ \& NextGenerationEU project HARSH ($Y\Pi 3TA-0560901$) that is carried out within the framework of the National Recovery and Resilience Plan ``Greece 2.0'' with funding from the European Union -- NextGenerationEU and National Natural Science Foundation of China (62202450).
 This work was granted access to the HPC resources of IDRIS under the allocation 2025-A0191012641 made by GENCI.